List of The Fosters characters: Mike Foster

-Michael "Mike" Foster (season 1–present) is a San Diego police sergeant, Brandon's father, and Stef's ex-husband and ex-police patrol partner.
-As the series progresses, it is revealed that Mike has a drinking problem, but joins AA to cope with it.
+Michael "Mike" Foster (seasons 1–5) is a San Diego police sergeant, Brandon's father, and Stef's ex-husband and ex-police patrol partner.
+As the series progresses, it is revealed that Mike has a drinking problem due to the break up of his marriage, but joins AA to cope with it.
 A frequent visitor to the Foster household, Mike is familiar with his son's family.
 Toward the end of the first season, he started dating Dani, who helped him to keep his sobriety.
 However, he soon discovers that Dani had sex with a drunken Brandon one night and arrests her for statutory rape.
-Since then, Mike helps Ana come to terms with her addiction and live a clean life.
+Since then, Mike helps Ana (Jesus and Mariana's birth mother) come to terms with her addiction and live a clean life.
+Mike later becomes a foster parent to AJ.

+In season five, Mike proposes to Ana and later marry.
+She is unable to attend Brandon's wedding because she is eight months pregnant.
+Mike arrives early at Brandon's wedding and tell Brandon to grow a spine and stand up for himself because if he allows himself to be bullied by his in-laws then he will never be happy.